Battle of Forts Clinton and Montgomery: Background

 Detail of a 1777 French map showing the Hudson River Valley.
 Fort Montgomery is incorrectly depicted on the east side of the river.

-Apparently as a result of poor communications with Lord Germain, Britain's Secretary of State for the Colonies and the political official in charge of the conflict, General Howe decided instead to attempt the capture of Philadelphia and sailed south with much of his army in July, leaving Sir Henry Clinton in command at New York.
+Apparently as a result of poor communications with Lord George Germain, Britain's Secretary of State for the Colonies and the political official in charge of the conflict, General Howe decided instead to attempt the capture of Philadelphia and sailed south with much of his army in July, leaving Sir Henry Clinton in command at New York.
 Howe's instructions to General Clinton were primarily to hold New York City and to only engage in offensive operations that were consistent with that goal.
 His instructions to Clinton on July 30 included a promise that reinforcements would arrive (but without any promised time) and that Clinton should consider making a move "in favor of General Burgoyne's approaching Albany, with security to Kingsbridge" if the opportunity presented itself.
 A letter from Howe reached Burgoyne on August 3 informing him of his move to Philadelphia and of Clinton's instructions.
 Clinton wrote a letter on September 12 (received by Burgoyne on September 21, after the Battle of Freeman's Farm) that he would "make a push at [Fort] Montgomery in about ten days" if "you think 2000 men can assist you effectually".